hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-use-an-api-access-token-for-hpe-greenlake-for-compute-ops-management.md

 ## How to use the access token - POSTMAN

-To execute the REST API using the Postman tool, the access token needs to be copied to the Bearer Token section of the Authorization tab.
+To execute the REST API using the Postman tool, the access token needs to be copied to the **Bearer Token** section of the **Authorization** tab.

 ![GreenLake API Call with POSTMAN](/img/glcp_postman.png "GreenLake API Call with POSTMAN")

-# Deleting Client Credentials
+# Deleting client credentials

 Deleting the client ID and secret will invalidate all tokens associated with the ID and secret.

-1. Click the ellipsis next to the Generate Access Token button to delete your client credentials.
+1. Click the ellipsis next to the **Generate Access Token** button to delete your client credentials.
 2. Select the **Delete Credentials** link.
    **Note:** If a user is deleted from HPE GreenLake, any tokens or client IDs generated and associated with any applications owned by this user will no longer be valid.

 ![Delete GreenLake Client Credential](/img/glcp_delete_cred.png "Delete GreenLake Client Credential")

-This blog gives you an example of how to obtain the access token from HPE GreenLake and use it with the Compute Ops Management REST API.
-Please look at the blog on the Compute Ops Management REST API for the essential steps required to explore the API.
+I hope this blog post, in giving you an example of how to obtain the access token from HPE GreenLake and use it with the Compute Ops Management REST API, helps you make the most of your as-a-Service infrastructure.
+You may also wish to read the blog post on the Compute Ops Management REST API for the essential steps required to further explore the API to get even more out of it.